uwinkler/restate/packages/core/README.md

 ## Read from the state

-To read from the state RxState provides you _AppStateHooks_.
+To read from the state Restate provides you _AppStateHooks_.

 AppStateHooks hooks are use to